Aitor Esteban: Political career

 Esteban joined the Basque Nationalist Party (PNV) at the age of 16 and in 1983 he was appointed Secretary of the youth branch of the PNV.
 Two years he was appointed representative of the PNV's General Assembly and in 1991 he was appointed Spokesperson and Secretary of the Presidency of the General Assembly of Biscay.
 From 1995 to 2003 he was the President (or Speaker) of the General Assembly of Biscay.

 Esteban made the leap to national politics in 2004 when he was elected MP to the Congress of Deputies for Biscay in the 2004 general election.
-He was re-elected in the general elections of 2008, 2011, 2015, 2016 and 2019.
-In 2012 he was appointed Spokesperson of the Basque Group in Congress.
+He was re-elected in the general elections of 2008, 2011, 2015, 2016, April and November 2019, and 2023.
+In 2012 he was appointed Spokesperson of the Basque Group in Congress a position he held until March 2025.

+In March 2025 Esteban was elected president of the PNV as successor of Andoni Ortuzar.